reflectoring/reflectoring.github.io/content/blog/2022/2022-01-18-getting-started-with-spring-boot.md

 - Book

 ### The User Entity
-The user can register to the application, see all books and borrow them.
+The user can sign in to the application, see all books and borrow them.

-Each user will have to provide the name, last name, email, and password for the application.
+Each user will have to provide their name, last name, email, and password.

 The bookstore wants to constraint each user to borrow only three books at one time.